Published April 28, 2025 by

 The most common symptom of the disease is rash (purpura).
 But one may have some other symptoms like joint pain, belly pain, muscle aches, and headache and anyone who has kidney disease may have symptoms like blood in urine.

-Some common symptoms are-
+Some common symptoms of HSP disease are-

 • Purpura (rash)